swarit-1/map-dater/README.md

 ## Overview

-Map Dater is a backend system designed for digital humanities, museums, and archival research.
-It provides:
+Map Dater is a full-stack system designed for digital humanities, museums, and archival research.
+It provides both a Python backend for analysis and a React web interface for easy interaction.
+The system includes:

 - **Automated date estimation** from map images
 - **Explainable AI** - every estimate comes with clear reasoning